Where to stop on a road trip from Christchurch to Queenstown

 • If you’re flying into Christchurch, it’s worth spending at least one night in the city.
 The centre is fun to explore — head to New Regent Street for great bars and places to eat.

-Where are the best places to stop on a road trip from Christchurch to Queenstown?
+The best places to stop on a road trip from Christchurch to Queenstown

 These are the highlights of a Christchurch to Queenstown road tip — you can tie these together any way you want to make your own itinerary.